60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 • Faster input response and less input lag

-Competitive gamers will get the most out of a high refresh rate monitor, but casual ones will also likely enjoy an improved gaming experience.
+Competitive gamers will get the most out of a high refresh rate monitor.
+Still, casual ones will also likely enjoy an improved gaming experience.

-If you’re looking to upgrade to a high-end gaming monitor, looking for something 120Hz or above should be a priority.
+If you want to upgrade to a high-end gaming monitor, 120Hz or above should be a priority.

 Take your time to find the right option.
-We recommend making this type of purchase in person, so you can get a first-hand comparison of your choices.
+We recommend making this type of purchase in person to compare your choices first-hand.

 Is a 60Hz or 120Hz TV Better For Movies and TV?